Skip to content

 What the agent can do

-On a call, the agent can:
+On every call, the agent can:

 • Record work for your agent — register, refine, or withdraw post-call action items during the call; the open items become the post-call package.